aiven/devportal/docs/products/kafka/howto/fake-sample-data.rst

     docker run fake-data-producer-for-apache-kafka-docker

 7. Once the Docker image is running, check in the target Aiven for Apache Kafka® service that the topic is populated.
-This can be done with the `Aiven console <https://console.aiven.io/>`_ or using tools like :doc:`kcat <kcat>`.
+This can be done with the `Aiven console <https://console.aiven.io/>`_, if the Kafka REST option is enabled, in the *Topics* tab.
+Alternatively you can use tools like :doc:`kcat <kcat>` to achieve the same.